larryhastings/correlate/README.md

 **correlate** calls groups of these multiple mappings *"rounds"*.
-A "round" contains all the keys from the Nth time they were repeated; round 0 contains every key, round 1 contains all the keys that were repeated twice, round 2 contains all the keys that were repeated three times, etc.
+A "round" contains all the keys from the Nth time they were repeated; round 0 contains every key, round 1 contains the second instances of all the keys that were repeated twice, round 2 contains all the third instances of all the keys that were repeated three times, etc.
 Rounds are per-value, and there are as many rounds as the maximum number of redundant mappings of any single key to any particular value in a dataset.